kunalnagar/kunalnagar.in/_posts/2019-07-31-git-verified-commits.md

 GitHub uses [OpenPGP](https://www.openpgp.org/) libraries to confirm that your locally signed commits and tags are cryptographically verifiable against a public key that you have added to your GitHub account.

-{% include components/lightbox-img.html src="https://i.imgur.com/FvSL0aC.png" %}
+{% include components/lightbox-img.html src="https://i.imgur.com/FvSL0aC.png" alt="Screenshot showing GPG keys section in GitHub settings" %}

 ## Tell Git to use your GPG key